 MCF7 parental SAM cell line was successfully generated, which expresses the two effector proteins as shown both by western blotting (Figure 4A) and RT-qPCR (Figure 4B).
 After infecting this parental line with NT-gRNAs or specific gRNAs targeting NET1 enhancer, ChIP-qPCR was conducted to test if the gRNA can recruit dCas9-VP64 (one of the effectors) to our target site.
 Prior to ChIP-qPCR, the amplification linearity of ChIP-qPCR primers needs to be tested by a PCR-cycle versus diluted-cDNA/ChIP-DNA standard curve, as shown in Figure 5A.
 For each pre-diluted standard shown in the x axis of Figure 5A, four folds of serial dilution were conducted to generate them from sonicated genomic DNAs.
 A standard curve was plotted between delta cycle threshold (∆CT) values (y axis) against the relative quantity (log2) of each diluted standard to the initial amount of genomic DNA (Figure 5A).
 This specific primer set conferred an R square of 0.994, and we generally recommend primer sets with an R square higher than 0.95.
 We then conducted ChIP by using a ChIP-quality antibody targeting Cas9 and found that the dCas9-VP64 protein was recruited by our NET1e gRNA to the target NET1 enhancer region, but not to another irrelevant genomic region (Figure 5B).

-RT-qPCR was used to examine the expression levels of the targeted NET1e RNA after SAM activation by two different gRNAs in MCF7 SAM cells.
+RT-qPCR was used to examine the expression levels of the targeted NET1e after SAM activation by two different gRNAs in MCF7 SAM cells.
 Figure 6A shows that in cells with engineered SAM system targeting NET1 enhancer, >30-fold of NET1e upregulation was successfully achieved with two different gRNAs.
 Because NET1e was overexpressed in breast tumors than adjacent normal tissue based on our analysis of the Cancer Genome Atlas (TCGA) datasets15, and because its overexpression correlated with poor survival and altered response to a set of cancer drugs15, we tested if the enforced overexpression of NET1e by SAM can directly alter cell proliferation or cellular response to cancer drugs.
 We conducted cell growth assay and measured cell confluence by a live cell imager.
 The confluences were measured every 6 h and normalized to that at 0 h, which showed that SAM-enforced overexpression of NET1e accelerated cell growth (Figure 6B).
 We selected the BEZ235 and the Obatoclax to examine cell response to cancer drugs because NET1e expression is positively correlated with IC50 of these two drugs based on the analysis from Cancer Therapeutics Response Portal (CTRP) and Genomics of Drug Sensitivity in Cancer (GDSC).
 The result suggested that NET1e overexpression directly conferred resistance to specific cancer drugs (Figure 6C).

 FIGURE AND TABLE LEGENDS: